-Risk Management · April 25, 2024
+Risk Management · January 13, 2025

 Secure Business Operations With Bank Fraud Prevention Tools

 Being a victim of fraud is more than a time-consuming and frustrating process.
-It can lead to long-term strategic setbacks, hampering growth.
+It can also lead to long-term strategic setbacks, hampering growth.
 Developing a fraud prevention strategy centered around identifying and mitigating risk can help deter fraudsters and maintain operational continuity.
 Here's why it matters and how to start.

 Fraud is an evolving threat

 Digital payments and communication create new vulnerabilities for exploitation.
-Sophisticated attacks involving payment fraud, AI-enabled deepfakes and impersonation and business email compromise are increasingly common.
+Sophisticated attacks involving payment fraud, AI-enabled deepfakes and impersonation, and business email compromise are increasingly common.
 And the rise of remote work has opened even more opportunities.

-Recent research indicates that 71% of companies reported being victims of payment fraud through email and 44% were unable to recover the funds.
+Recent research indicates that 71% of companies reported being victims of payment fraud through email, and 44% were unable to recover the funds.
 As more organizations become victims of fraud, regulators are expected to tighten standards to address escalating cybersecurity risks.
 Victims of attacks may face additional scrutiny evaluating the protective measures in place.

 Take a collaborative approach to fraud prevention